mitrowingclub/MITRC/index.md

 1. Attend the mandatory kick-off meeting on the first day of the season.
 Details will be emailed to our list.
 1. Register in the [MIT club sports database](https://mit.dserec.com/online/clubsports_widget/club/18/).
 1. Contact [row@mit.edu](mailto:row@mit.edu) with any lingering questions.

+### Donating to MITRC

+Rowing is an expensive sport--no question about it.
+The grants MITRC receives from MIT/DAPER do not fully cover the cost of running the club, so we charge dues.
+But MITRC takes great pride in being open and accessible to all MIT affiliates, regardless of experience level or financial resources.
+If you would like to help us provide accessible rowing opportunities for the entire MIT community, you can do so with a donation.

+Donations can be made through our our [giving.mit.edu donation page](https://giving.mit.edu/give/to?fundId=2437100).

+You gift will help us:
+-Offset participation costs
+-Keep our rowing equipment functional
+-Participate in regattas
+-Establish a long-term fund to provide increased financial stability

+_Thank You for your Support!_